hashbangcode/drupal-storybook-talk/src/slides.md

 - Plugin for Storybook that allows you to build SDCs as native Storybook stories.
 <!--

+This seems a bit backwards to me.

 Whilst theoretically possible, no SDC is an island.
+You will find that Drupal has injected some markup or styles into your theme.

 -->
 ---